Are you overlooking the Hidden Segment?

 There are many similarities between selling in ecommerce and in capturing new hire candidacies online.
 If you describe the basic features of each, you'll find they overlap quite a bit.

-Marketing
+Marketing |

-Existing Customers Existing and past employees or contractors
+Existing Customers | Existing and past employees or contractors | |

-— These people already have a good idea of what you can do for them.
+— These people already have a good idea of what you can do for them. — Satisfy their needs and support their use and enjoyment of your services. — Encourage word-of-mouth marketing. |

-Potential Leads Potential Candidates
+Potential Leads | Potential Candidates | |

 — These folks may not know much about you.
-Aim to make a good impression, establish an identity and a voice.
+Aim to make a good impression, establish an identity and a voice. — Project a sense of quality and ability. — Drive paying customers steadily toward the sale. |

 — These folks may not know much about you.
-Aim to make a good first impression, establish an identity and voice.
+Aim to make a good first impression, establish an identity and voice. — Project a sense of trustworthiness to steadily drive curious job-seekers toward submitting their candidacy. — Drive attractive candidates to apply.
+Separate the wheat from the chaff. |

 Use your UX Smarts